Been tasked with the tricky job of finding (and booking) the work Christmas party this year?

 Theatre Deli (from £1.50 for canapes); find out more

 With a welcoming setting, the best espresso Martinis in town and delicious food, the Theatre Deli is the inspired choice for teams who like to do things with a little bit of artistic flair.
-Book before 20th October for free prosecco on arrival and enjoy inspired festive canapes including goat's cheese and cranberry croustades; hot smoked salmon, lemon and beetroot on rye and mini mince pies with orange zest mascarpone to name a few.
+Enjoy inspired festive canapes including goat's cheese and cranberry croustades; hot smoked salmon, lemon and beetroot on rye and mini mince pies with orange zest mascarpone to name a few.

 Beany Green (sharing boards starting from £100 for 6-8 people plus bespoke packages); see the full menu